-Level 3 breaches: worst offending regions revealed
+Level 3 breaches: Worst offending regions revealed

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+The region with the most level 3 breaches resulting in prosecution was Canterbury, where 55 incidents will lead to prosecution.

+In total, 253 level 3 lockdown breaches around the country will face prosecution procedures as of last night.

-Lockdown breaches have been rife around the country and particularly in Auckland, where there continues to be a high number of level 3 breaches.
+Lockdown breaches have been rife around the country, particularly in Auckland, where there continues to be a high number of level 3 breaches.

-Figures released by Police yesterday showed that as of 6 o'clock last night, there had been a total of 1051 level 3 breaches of the Civil Defence Emergency Management Act or Health Act by districts.
+Figures released by police yesterday showed that as of 6pm last night, there had been a total of 1051 level 3 breaches of the Civil Defence Emergency Management Act or Health Act by districts.

 The latest numbers are based on actual recorded breaches to police, rather than potential recorded breaches that come from people calling 105 to report what they believe is a breach of the rules.